"Are we there yet, cripple?" asked a man wearing chainmail armor that jingled like a folk song.

 Leon had returned a bigger hero than before.
 He had defeated evil!
 Parades and banquets followed, and as the grace inside him grew smaller, the armor began to feed on everyone who had been close.
 Leon did not notice this until he tried to take the thing off the following day.
 Trying to remove a piece of it made it cling to his skin tighter.
 Leon pulled with all his might, separating the top layer of his skin in the attempt.
 The armor responded by biting down on Leon's soul and depleting his grace.
 He panicked and locked himself in his chambers.
 In the following weeks, he experimented with how he fed the armor.
 Some days he used grace, some days, he used his flesh.
 Grace was best as it could be generated again, and even though its loss was heartbreaking, his flesh wasn't something he could grow back.
 The experiments concluded, and Leon went out to meet his friends and family.
 As he spoke to them, he felt the armor begin to pull grace from every available source, so Leon kept his visits brief.
 He only wanted to see them one last time before he set out to do what he had to.
 Cracked mountain was what they called the volcano, and that was where he was going to head.
 Leaving a note not to be followed, he relinquished all of his connections and ventured into the wilderness.

 Franz's forearms rose in front of his face, and he felt a hit push his whole body back.
 The fight had taken them almost all the way to the summit.
 Leon, the Phantom, had been depleted.
-His clothes flapped with the hollow sound of fabric hitting bone instead of brilliant muscles bestowed from God.
+His clothes flapped with the hollow sound of fabric hitting bone instead of brilliant muscles bestowed by God.
 Leon's battle strategy had changed to nimble movements again.
 He jumped in the air and slammed the sword on top of Franz's head.
 The armor's helmet took the blow, but Franz was thrown backward in time again.

 Leon went into secluded areas and began to work on a way to free himself from the armor.
-Before leaving, he had taken ancient text in which he hoped to find the answer.
+Before leaving, he had taken ancient texts in which he hoped to find the answer.
 Reading through them, he found explanations on holy sigils that could be used as storage for grace.
 Mastering the sigils, he began to use them on his body, but as he did, the armor took its chance to feast from his flesh.
 The race to see who would prevail began, and Leon came out the winner at the highest price imaginable.
 His body had been stripped down to its bones on which the shining sigils rested.
-Leon finally managed to shed the armor and observed the pile of armor on the ground, lifeless and still at long last.
+Leon finally managed to shed the suit and observed the pile of armor on the ground, lifeless and still at long last.
 The triumph was short-lived as piece by piece, in a slow and laborious manner, the armor reformed itself in the shape of a person.
 Leon's skinless face could no longer express the horror with which he watched an abomination that needed no one to operate it stumble towards him, drawn by the grace in his sigils.
 He quickly grabbed his sword and fought the armored phantom.
 Each time he struck, the armor fed on the grace that leaked out as he moved his body.
 Leon quickly realized that he would whittle away if he continued fighting like this.
 He needed a change of strategy.
 After some trial and error, he settled on using small bursts of grace to move in the needed direction, the same applying to his attacks.
 Only using the bare minimum, allowed Leon to turn the flow in his favor.
 The small change in fighting technique took him more than a hundred years to master.
 Hundred years which took him from forest, to ruin, to long-forgotten graveyards.
 The slow trickle of grace led the armor after Leon, and soon he was able to battle it to exhaustion.
 With its power depleted, the armor would crumble to the ground and stay like that for a long time.
 While in that state, it would feed on any manner of living thing, be it passing animals or even the growing grass and nearby trees.
-When it was ready again, it would rise again, but so would Leon.
+When it was strong enough, it would rise again, but so would Leon.
 And like that, they moved across the centuries in the direction of a scorched black mountaintop.

 Sharp pain brought Franz back to the fight.
 They were now at the summit, black smoke drifting around them.
 Something trickled down his stomach.
 Looking down, he saw Leon's blade embedded in his flesh.
 The confusion of two overlapping realities was too much for Franz.
 He did feel the pain but was powerless against it.
 He was powerless to do anything really, so he decided to give up.
 His resignation was so strong that the armor was confused for a moment.
 Leon pulled the blade and severed one of Franz's legs.
 Falling down, Franz witnessed another slash go through the other leg.
 Each time the blade cut through him, a warmth passed through the wound.
 Looking down, he saw the heat meant his wounds were seared closed.
 Leon dropped the sword and raised his hand up.
 An iridescent bolt of grace shimmered into existence then slammed down into Franz's shoulder, pinning him down.
 Leon's whole arm went limp as the sigils there disappeared.
 He raised his other hand, and another bolt appeared.
 This one he slammed into Franz's other shoulder.
 The armor thrashed on the ground and tried to get free, the crystallized grace keeping it pinned in place.
 Both gleaming arm sigils were now gone.